NVIDIA Shield Sale: Get The Best 4K Streaming Player for $40 off

-The $20 price drop was first announced a day before the new Apple TV (with 4K) hit the market.
 The reduced-priced Shield TV is without a gamepad.
 But that doesn’t mean that remote-only Shield TV owners have to go without games.
 There are nearly 20 games that you can play with just a remote

 - Jackbox Party Pack 3

 - Alto’s Adventure